ahmetb/public-speaking/README.md

 ## Speaker Bio

-Ahmet Alp Balkan is a Software Engineer at Google, working on developer experiences for open source technologies like Kubernetes and Knative, as well as Google’s services like GKE and Cloud Run.
-He is the maintainer of developer tooling like kubectx.dev and krew.dev.
+Ahmet Alp Balkan is a staff software engineer at the Compute Platform team at Twitter, working on modernizing Twitter's infrastructure and providing a better platform for developers inside Twitter.

-Prior to Google, he has worked at Microsoft Azure on the Linux team on porting Docker to Windows, creating the first container image for .NET Core, and starting the Azure Container Registry service.
+Prior to Twitter, Ahmet has spent nearly 10 years working at Google Cloud and Microsoft Azure primarily on container-based open source technologies and services such as Kubernetes, GKE, Knative.
+He pioneered the work to port Docker to Windows and bringing Docker into the Azure ecosystem.
+He created and maintains developer tools like kubectx.dev and krew.dev.

 You can find him as @ahmetb on Twitter and GitHub.

 - **[&rarr; Profile Pictures](assets/profile-pictures.md)**